Summary

 Engage

-Next, have them toggle on the temperature anomaly graph.
+After a few minutes of exploration, display slide 6 as a reference, and have students select “Show temperature anomalies” from the “Choose Temperature Plot” drop down menu.
 Explain the difference between temperature and temperature anomaly.
-They need to understand the concept of anomaly in order to interpret the focal model for this activity.
+They need to understand the concept of anomaly in order to interpret the model for this activity.

 Explore